michaelskyba/gopher-tables/README.md

 frontend framework, only [sakura.css](https://github.com/oxalorg/sakura) for styling.
 Gopher Tables was created as a school project, meant for learning Go.

+Current status: it's unplayable but I'm actively working on it

 ## Database setup
 ```sh
 ssu -s # Any privilege elevation utility would work, e.g. su